What is the Funding and Programming Opportunities page and how do I navigate it?

 Need help finding funding opportunities in California?

-The Active Transportation Resource Center recently held their "Finding the Money: Additional Active Transportation Funding Programs" webinar with representatives of three state programs that support active transportation: one focused on plans, one on education and encouragement, and one that supports infrastructure projects.
+- The Active Transportation Resource Center recently held their "Finding the Money: Additional Active Transportation Funding Programs" webinar with representatives of three state programs that support active transportation: one focused on plans, one on education and encouragement, and one that supports infrastructure projects.
 The webinar also highlighted the federal funding program, Safe Streets and Roads for All, which will release its last round of funding in 2025.
+The public can access a recording of the webinar, the slides, and resource list shared with attendees on the webinar's webpage.